-^{2.} Net income per share, fully diluted is not presented for the 54th term and the 55th term because there are no potential shares with dilutive effect.
+2. Net income per share, fully diluted is not presented for the 55th term because there are no potential shares with dilutive effect.

-^{3.} Net income per share, fully diluted is not presented for the 56th term, the 57th term and the 58th term because there are no potential shares.
+3. Net income per share, fully diluted is not presented for the 56th term, the 57th term, the 58th term and the 59th term because there are no potential shares.

-^{4.} The Company introduced "Stock Benefit Trust (BBT)" and "Stock Benefit Trust (J-ESOP)."
+4. The Company introduced "Stock Benefit Trust (BBT)" and "Stock Benefit Trust (J-ESOP)."
 The shares of the Company remaining in "Stock Benefit Trust (BBT)" and "Stock Benefit Trust (J-ESOP)," which are recorded as treasury stock in shareholders' equity are included in the treasury stock not included in the calculation of the total number of issued and outstanding shares at the end of the term and the average number of shares during the term when calculating net assets per share and net income per share.